Reading time 7 minutes.

 • Have you ever served in the United States military?

-• When did you register with the Selective Service? (if you are male)
+• If required, did you register with Selective Service?

-• Are you a legal resident or citizen of a foreign country?
+• Are you a legal resident or citizen of another country?
 If so, which country?

-• Have you ever worked in the United States without an authorization?
+• Have you ever worked in the United States without authorization?

-• Have you ever violated the terms and conditions of your visa?
+• Have you ever violated the terms or conditions of your visa?

 interview

-• What foreign countries have you visited in the past ten years?
+• What countries have you visited in the past ten years?

-• When did you last travel outside the U.S.?
+• When did you last travel outside the United States?

-• How long was your last trip outside the U.S.?
+• How long was your most recent trip outside the United States?

 • Where do you currently live?